-Rates and utility charges referred to in this Revenue Statement shall generally be levied half yearly (billing periods beginning July/August and January/February) with the exception of water consumption which will be levied at quarterly intervals on a rolling basis.
+Rates and utility charges referred to in this Revenue Statement shall generally be levied half yearly (billing periods 1 July to 31 December 2020 (usually issued July/August) and 1 January to 30 June 2021 (usually issued January/February) with the exception of water consumption which will be levied at quarterly intervals on a rolling basis.
 Such rates and utility charges shall be payable by the due date detailed on the rate notice.
+Each rates and charges notice includes one half of the annual charges levied.